Carolyn McMaster

 Carolyn McMaster is a Canadian film producer and president of CHAOS a film company.
-Her most recent production is the Walter Hill western Dead for a Dollar starring Christoph Waltz, Willem Dafoe, and Rachel Brosnahan scheduled for release in 2022.
-Currently, in post production is Christmas by the Book starring Lindy Booth.
-Previous work includes the indigenous horror film Don't Say Its Name, Root of the Problem with Sergio Di Zio and Claire Rankin directed by Scott Sikma, the sci-fi thriller Parallel Minds, starring Greg Bryk and Tommie Amber Pirie, the 2016 romantic comedy Chokeslam starring Chris Marquette and Amanda Crew with wrestling icon Mick Foley.
+Currently, in production is the summer romance film Sweet Summer Love starring Vanessa Lengies and Jesse Hutch.
+In 2022 Carolyn produced the Walter Hill western Dead for a Dollar starring Christoph Waltz, Willem Dafoe, Rachel Brosnahan and Benjamin Bratt.
+Dead for a Dollar premiered at the Venice International Film Festival.
+Previous work includes Dream Wedding, Key To Love, Christmas by the Book starring Lindy Booth the indigenous horror film Don't Say Its Name, Root of the Problem with Sergio Di Zio and Claire Rankin directed by Scott Sikma, the sci-fi thriller Parallel Minds, starring Greg Bryk and Tommie Amber Pirie, the 2016 romantic comedy Chokeslam starring Chris Marquette and Amanda Crew with wrestling icon Mick Foley.
 In 2013 the thriller Ferocious, Amanda Crew and Kim Coates was released.
 Walk All Over Me starring Leelee Sobieski and Tricia Helfer premiered at the Toronto International Film Festival in 2008;.
-McMaster has also directed numerous documentaries worldwide.
+Carolyn is also a member of the Producers Guild of America and the Academy of Canadian Cinema and Television.